Guillotine Regularization: Why removing layers is needed to improve generalization in Self-Supervised Learning: Limitations

 \section{Limitations}

-In this work we focused mostly on analyzing the use of \name in the context of Self-Supervised Learning.
+In this work we focused mostly on analyzing the use of \gr in the context of Self-Supervised Learning.
 However, this kind of regularization might be useful for a variety of other types of training methods which we don't investigate in this paper.
 We also mostly focus on generalization for classification tasks, but other tasks could also been worth exploring.
-Finally, it is unclear whether \name will still be beneficial for very large models (more than 1B parameters) trained on very large dataset.